Providing evidence of your disability

 When submitting your evidence of disability documentation, make sure:

-- It has been completed and signed by the appropriate professional (a list of the appropriate professionals for each disability type can be viewed by clicking on any of the disabilities to the right).
+- It has been completed and signed by the appropriate professional (a list of the appropriate professionals for each disability type is detailed in the relevant section of this site),

-- There is a clear diagnosis of your disability.
-Documentation that only references an initial or probable or previous diagnosis is not sufficient.
+- there is a clear diagnosis of your disability.
+Documentation which only references initial or probable, or previous diagnosis is not sufficient,

 - It contains the stamp of the appropriate professional OR is on headed paper OR is accompanied by a business card.

 There are a number of ways for you to provide evidence of your disability:

 - some applicants may submit a report which they already have,